splorp/npds-tracker-server/readme.md

 `<server-counter/>` — The number of registered NPDS clients

+`<server-noun/>` — Singular or plural noun based on number of registered NPDS clients (“server” vs “servers”)

+`<server-verb/>` — Singular or plural verb based on number of registered NPDS clients (“is” vs “are”)

 `<server-shares/>` — A linked list of SHARE’d trackers formatted as an unordered list

 `<stylesheet/>` — Inserts the stylesheet as specified in npdstracker.ini (default: template.css)